jariperttunen/eughgsummary/USAGE.md

 The command line arguments are:
 + -d: The main directory for the CRF Reporting tables.
-It is assumed the excel files are organised in this directory by countries denoted with three letter acronyms.
+It is assumed the excel files are organised in this directory by countries (inventory parties) denoted with three letter acronyms.
 + -s: Start year of the inventory.
 + -e: End year of the inventory.